Softmax function: Neural networks

 The standard softmax function is often used in the final layer of a neural network-based classifier.
 Such networks are commonly trained under a log loss (or cross-entropy) regime, giving a non-linear variant of multinomial logistic regression.

-Since the function maps a vector and a specific index $i$ to a real value, the derivative needs to take the index into account:
+Since the function maps a tuple and a specific index $i$ to a real value, the derivative needs to take the index into account: